 Richard Johnson, SWAMP and Slocan Lake Research Centre offers QGIS for Beginners.
 The fee varies depending on session costs, typically 8-10 students are required to run a session.

-Selkirk College Continuing Education offers an IMAP BC course in the basics of mapping, at their Grand Forks and Nakusp campuses.
+Selkirk College Continuing Education offers an IMAP BC course in the basics of mapping, at the Grand Forks and Nakusp campuses.

 Check the Selkirk College Continuing Education Calendar for details.